ICO Reprimand Issued to ACRO Criminal Records Office

 In this episode, we dive into one of the biggest questions of our time: How do we build trustworthy and responsible AI systems?

 To help us answer this question, we are joined by someone who is right at the heart of the conversation.
 Tahir Latif is a distinguished expert on building responsible and transparent AI systems.
-He is the Global Practice Lead for Data Privacy & Responsible AI at Cognizant, one of the largest global professional services companies.
+He was formerly the Global Practice Lead for Data Privacy & Responsible AI at one of the largest global professional services companies.
 Tahir has led complex privacy and AI programmes across multiple industry sectors both in the UK and globally.
 He is also the Chief AI and Governance Officer and board member at the Ethical AI Alliance, a not for profit body which promotes ethical standards in AI development.
 Tahir is the co-author of Data Privacy – A Practical Handbook on Governance and Operation.

 In this conversation, we explore how to cut through the complexity of ethical AI, what the future holds, and most importantly, what practical steps IG professionals can take to succeed in this new landscape.